anime-db/cache-time-keeper-bundle/README.md

     # Used driver (multi, memcache, shmop, file or dummy).
     # You can use 'dummy' driver for stores data in a temporary variable, within the current thread of execution
     # program.
-    # You can create custom driver.
+    # You can create a custom driver.
 See below for instructions on creating your own storage driver.
     use_driver: 'file'

     # Set of request headers that trigger "private" Cache-Control behavior on responses that don't explicitly state